Dmitri-Sintsov/django-jinja-knockout/docs/clientside.rst

     * ``.data`` - used by `App.Tpl`_ class ``.get()`` method to control template execution flow.
     * ``.templates`` - key map of template ids to optionally substitute template names.

+Since version 0.8.0, the DOM attributes of the template holder tag different from ``data-template-*`` are copied to the root DOM node of the expanded template.
+This allows to get the rid of template wrapper when using the templates as the foundation of components.
+For example datatables / grid templates do not use separate wrapper tag anymore and thus become simpler.

 Components
 ----------